Premkolte/AnimateHub/backend/Readme.md

 # AnimateHub Backend

-Backend service for AnimateHub, handling authentication, data management, and other core functionalities.
+Backend service for AnimateHub, a platform for discovering and sharing UI animations.
+Built with Node.js, Express, and MongoDB, it provides a robust API for user authentication, animation management, and community features.

 ## 🚀 Features

 - **RESTful API** built with Express.js
+- **JWT Authentication** with secure cookie storage
+- **Email Verification** for new user accounts
+- **Password Reset** functionality
-- **MongoDB** database integration with Mongoose
+- **MongoDB** database with Mongoose ODM
 - **CORS** enabled with configurable allowed origins
-- **Cookie-based** authentication
 - **Environment-based** configuration
 - **Development** mode with hot-reload support
+- **Rate limiting** and security best practices

 ## 📦 Prerequisites